Quantum querying based on multicontrolled Toffoli gates for causal Feynman loop configurations and directed acyclic graphs: Quantum causal querying

 where $S_0=s_0\wedge s_2$, $S_1=s_0\wedge \bar{s}_1$ and $S_2=s_1\wedge s_2$.
 The eloops clauses in~\Eq{eq:clauses2eloop} are implemented by multicontrolled Toffoli gates taking as control the qubits in the set $S_j$ and as target the qubit $\ket{a_j}$ with $j=0,1,2$.
 Explicitly, $a_0^{(2)}$ and $a_1^{(2)}$ are implemented by a single multicontrolled Toffoli gate, whereas $a_2^{(2)}$ is implemented by two multicontrolled Toffoli gates.

 For the oracle's marker, another multicontrolled Toffoli gate is used.
-For this case we achieve an initial mixing angle of $36.8^\circ$ (see Table.~\ref{tab:comparative_2}) by fixing the qubit $\ket{e_0}$.
-The multicontrolled Toffoli gate implementing the oracle's marker takes as control the qubits in the register $\ket{a}$ and the qubit $\ket{e_0}$, and as target the qubit $\ket{out}$.
+The initial mixing angle is $\theta=36.8^\circ$ (see Table.~\ref{tab:comparative_2}) by fixing the qubit $\ket{e_0}$.
+The multicontrolled Toffoli gate implementing the oracle's marker takes as control the qubits in the register $\ket{a}$ and the qubit $\ket{e_0}$, and as target the qubit $\ket{\text{out}}$.
 After applying the oracle operations in reverse order, we apply the diffusion operator to the register~$\ket{e}$.
-Table.~\ref{tab:comparative_2} shows the results of the two quantum circuits in Fig.~(\ref{fig:2eloop2EdgesOracle}), exhibiting a clear improvement, going from $16$ to $10$ total number of qubits for implementation, and from $22$ to $14$ quantum depth.
+Table.~\ref{tab:comparative_2} shows the results of the two quantum circuits in Fig.~\ref{fig:2eloop2EdgesOracle}, going from $16$ to $10$ total number of qubits for implementation, and from $22$ to $14$ quantum circuit depth.

+In the following sections we explore in detail the performance of the proposed quantum algorithm by analysing the number of qubits needed for the implementation and the corresponding theoretical quantum circuit depth.